adam3smith/workshops/Presentations/framework-translators.md

 #Our Tools

 * Scaffold - a Firefox extension to write and test the translator
-* Firefox "Inspect Element" - to help us understand the structure of a webpage (there are alternatives like "Firebug)
+* Firefox "Inspect Element" - to help us understand the structure of a webpage (there are alternatives like "Firebug")